 University and college campuses sometimes rent out their rooms when classes aren’t in session.
 These won’t be luxurious by any means, but they’ll be cheap, there will probably be good public transport nearby (students are broke, right?), not to mention cheap eats (for the same reason).
 My first ever solo stay in Geneva was in a university dorm, the only accommodation my youthful budget could cope with in this expensive city.
 Thinking back, it wasn’t so bad at all… and these days university rooms are even better.

-If I'm tight on money, I start with hospitality groups.
-There's couchsurfing, of course, but it's not the only one - there are plenty of incredible free hospitality networks out there, some of which cater to special-interest or specific groups, such as women, or senior travelers.
+If I’m tight on money, I start with hospitality groups or free homestays.
+There’s couchsurfing, of course, but it’s not the only one – there are plenty of incredible free hospitality networks out there, some of which cater to special-interest or specific groups, such as women, or senior travelers.
 You won’t pay anything, and believe it or not, couchsurfing doesn’t mean you’ll necessarily be sleeping on a couch.
 Some of these networks have guest rooms for you, so you won’t be roughing it.

 If you're well organized and staying put for several weeks, you could housesit – on a beach or in a quaint old village in Provence or in the heart of London or New York...
 When homeowners go away for vacation or business, they often don’t want to leave their homes empty, and they may have plants, gardens and pets that need care.
 That’s where you come in.